UAlbertaALTLab/paradigm-panes/README.md

 - ## PaneGenerator()

   For successful execution, the package needs a link to resources as described below.
-To manage different links and use the panes generator more effectively, the package provides PaneGEnerator class that allows managing settings and executing main functionality:
+To manage different links and use the panes generator more effectively, the package provides PaneGenerator class that allows managing settings and executing main functionality:

   ```
   >>> pane_generator = paradigm_panes.PaneGenerator()